 Writing great content for developers is hard.
 Writing long tutorials that educate developers on how to do specific things is a great way to stand out from the crowd.

-SyntaxPen does the heavy lifting of writing, reviewing, or editing technical content so your team doesn't have to become experts.
+SyntaxPen does the heavy lifting of writing and editing technical content so your team doesn't have to become experts.
 If you're ready to talk about how we can help you make great technical content, we'd love to hear from you!